 Vanlife Customs

 Based in Denver, Colorado.
 Dave the owner traveled in his own conversion van for a year before starting the company.
-VLC offers full conversion van builds as well as services and education to help others who want to build out their own conversion vans.
+Vanlife Customs offers full conversion van builds as well as parts and services and DIY camper van consulting.

 Chassis: Ford Transit, Mercedes Sprinter, Ram ProMaster